Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

 with $\hat{M} = U^{-1}M^T D^{-1}M = \frac{1}{d} \Phi$ reducing to a constant multiple of the Product Space.
 In such a theoretical scenario - where countries all specialize in the same number of products - the PCI eigenvector would also represent an approximately optimal spectral clustering of the Product Space; products which have strong links in the Product Space would be characterized by similar PCIs.
-This gives us a two-stage framework for understanding why relatedness via the Product Space and economic complexity are inextricably connected: \begin{itemize} \item The (unsymmetrized) Product Space, represented by the adjacency matrix $\Phi = U^{-1}M^T M$, measures product co-export conditional probabilities without regard for the countries which specialize in them; co-specialization in products $i$ and $j$ by countries such as Germany, which specialize in a wide variety of products and are therefore statistically more likely to specialize in both $i$ and $j$, are not treated as more significant than co-specialization in countries like Angola, which are not very diversified. \item The diversity-normalized matrix $U^{-1}M^T D^{-1}M$, whose second largest eigenvector represents PCI, measures the exact same notion of product co-export conditional probabilities, but under normalization by country diversity: co-specialization by a very specialized, least-diversified economy is considered more significant because it would indicate that both products arise from the same set of (relatively limited) capabilities. \item The PCI vector is mathematically equivalent to an approximately optimal spectral clustering of this diversity-normalized matrix, which generalizes the Product Space and reduces to it (in its unsymmetrized form) when all countries are equally diverse.
+This gives us a framework for understanding why relatedness via the Product Space and economic complexity are inextricably connected: \begin{itemize} \item The (unsymmetrized) Product Space, represented by the adjacency matrix $\Phi = U^{-1}M^T M$, measures product co-export conditional probabilities without regard for the countries which specialize in them. \item The diversity-normalized matrix $U^{-1}M^T D^{-1}M$, whose second largest eigenvector represents PCI, measures the exact same notion of product co-export conditional probabilities, but under normalization by country diversity: co-specialization by a very specialized, least-diversified economy is considered more significant because it would indicate that both products arise from the same set of (relatively limited) capabilities. \item The PCI vector is mathematically equivalent to an approximately optimal spectral clustering of this diversity-normalized matrix, which generalizes the Product Space and reduces to it (in its unsymmetrized form) when all countries are equally diverse.
 In such a scenario, the PCI vector represents an approximately optimal partitioning of the Product Space as well. \end{itemize}